High-end audio: Costs

 High-end audio equipment can be extremely expensive.
 It is sometimes referred to as cost-no-object equipment.
 Audiophile equipment can encompass the full range from budget to high-end in terms of price.

 Fidelity assessment

 The fidelity of sound reproduction may be assessed aurally or using audio system measurements.

 The human sense of hearing is subjective and difficult to define.
 Psychoacoustics is a division of acoustics that studies this field.

 Measurements can be deceiving; high or low figures of certain technical characteristics do not necessarily offer a good representation of how the equipment sounds to each person.
-For example, some valve amplifiers produce greater amounts of total harmonic distortion, but this type of distortion (2nd harmonic) is not as disturbing to the ear as the higher-order distortions produced by poorly designed transistor equipment.
+For example, some valve (vacuum tube) amplifiers produce greater amounts of total harmonic distortion, but this type of distortion (2nd harmonic) is not as disturbing to the ear as the higher-order distortions produced by poorly designed transistor equipment.

 The validity of certain products is often questioned.
 These include accessories such as speaker wires utilizing exotic materials (such as oxygen-free copper) and construction geometries, cable stands for lifting them off the floor (as a way to control mechanically induced vibrations), connectors, sprays and other tweaks.